 Young adults are now consuming 75 – 100 grams a day; double what the USDA recommends.

 Research out of Purdue University found that when 220 overweight or obese middle-aged men and women performed strength training twice a week and aerobic exercise once a week, they obviously gained lean muscle.
 Giving them 20, 40, or 60 grams of whey protein every day did not affect whatsoever on strength or muscle gain compared to a placebo.
 There is no substantial evidence that dietary protein impacts body composition or skeletal muscle size, strength, or function.

 Of 23 weight-loss trials that lasted about 12 weeks each, only 5 showed more significant weight loss with higher-protein diets than with lower-protein diets.
-When all 23 studies were combined, those on the higher-protein diets lost only 1.7 pounds.
+When all 23 studies were combined, those on the higher-protein diets lost only an additional 1.7 pounds.
 You need adequate protein to prevent loss of lean body mass – adequate is the keyword here.

 This is all indeed food for thought when rates of protein and meat obsession are skyrocketing due to dubious health claims made by fanatics with no background in biochemistry or epidemiology and when young adults are yet again being burdened with a health condition that used to only affect the older population.